The South Florida Economic Outlook Report

 Welcome to the South Florida Economic Outlook Report, your resource for tracking key economic trends across Broward, Miami-Dade, and Palm Beach counties.

-While most economic data is reported at the state or national level, this report fills a crucial gap by offering localized, industry-specific insights at the county level.
-The landing page highlights two core indicators of economic health: real (inflation-adajusted) GDP growth and unemployment.
+Most economic data is reported at the state or national level.
+This report goes deeper, delivering localized, industry-specific insights at the county level.

 Fast Facts